Ashlalala/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: Well, they gave him an operation, and he's worse after the operation.
 I don't know what they did.
 But he's now having panic attacks and real serious depression.
 I guess he's just realizing that he's just going to have to deal with his pain.

 A: Not necessarily.
-Usually that kind of pain usually happens when they perform a surgery on someone who has a spine injury.
-And any kind of surgery, they'll use methylate, mercurochrome, or iodine as an antiseptic.
-Mercurochrome and methylate are all liquid mercury, very poisonous.
+Usually that kind of pain what usually happens when they perform a surgery on someone who has a spine injury.
+And any kind of surgery, they'll use Merthiolate, mercurochrome, or iodine as an antiseptic.
+Mercurochrome and Merthiolate are all liquid mercury, very poisonous.
 So they coat that area.
 It causes severe toxicity in that area.
 It causes pain.
 It causes swelling.
 Doctors who use that are very ignorant.
 They just don't observe what's happening over the long run.
 Iodine does the same thing.
 Iodine's a little bit more accurate, and it'll melt surrounding tissue and cause more adhesions by acidity.
 Whereas the mercury will just poison cells and cause toxicity that way.
 Either way, they're both harmful.
 And that's usually the problem in that situation.
 Eating berries with cream and butter, coconut cream is the best.
 Blueberries, blackberries, raspberries, boysenberries, anything, strawberries, not so much, will help remove the metal poisonings like the mercury and the iodine.
 And the fats will help dissolve it also and bind with it.
 Coconut cream is the best.
 You take coconut cream after juicing it, and you put it on metal, you'll see within 24 hours, 48 hours, it eats metal away and turns black.
 So coconut cream is a lot better to remove metals.
 And usually what that creates is the same reactions he's having already, which are panic attacks, severe depression, suicidal tendencies, even homicidal tendencies at times.

 Q: So is there anything that can help him decrease the pain too?